 The commissioner shall establish an academic distinction designation for districts and campuses for outstanding performance in attainment of postsecondary readiness based on the commissioner's adopted criteria.
 Education Code 39.202

-The commissioner may award a campus a distinction designation for outstanding performance in:
+The commissioner shall award a campus a distinction designation for outstanding performance in:

 - Improvement in student achievement;

-- Academic achievement in English language arts, mathematics, science, or social studies; and
+- Academic achievement in English language arts, mathematics, science, or social studies.

 Education Code 39.203